 When visiting Ladakh with children, you must ascend or gain altitude slowly to allow proper acclimatization.
-Example, while going to Rohtang Pass (3990 Mtrs) you can have proper acclimatization by staying one or more days at Manali and then one or more days at Solang Valley as well before visiting Rohtang Pass and further regions of Lahaul and Spiti Valleys.
+For example, while going to Rohtang Pass (3990 Mtrs), you can have proper acclimatization by staying one or more days at Manali and then one or more days at Solang Valley as well before visiting Rohtang Pass and further regions of Lahaul and Spiti Valleys.

 It will help acclimatize you as well as your baby’s or kid’s body.
-For first few days the night stays must be between the 8000-9000 feet mark, then a couple of days at 10000 feet and then gradually increasing the night stays about 1000 feet each alternate day.
-Ladakh altitude is high enough to cause AMS issues.
+For the first few days, the night stays must be between the 8000-9000 feet mark, then a couple of days at 10000 feet, and then gradually increasing the night stays about 1000 feet each alternate day.
+Ladakh’s altitude is high enough to cause AMS issues.

 2. Keep yourself & kids adequately hydrated